drstrange11/ATOM/README.md

 # ATOM
 Car controlled with voice commands via bluetooth from an android device

-Components required -
+Components required (which I used) -

-1. Arduino (I used Uno)
+1. Arduino
 2. Motor Driver L298N
-3. Bluetooth Module (I used HC-05)
+3. Bluetooth Module
 4. Breadboard, if required
 5. Chassis (4 wheels)
 6. Batteries and wires